hemanthchowdary1/Smart-Home-App/README.md

 # Temperature Control:
 Provides a quick and easy interface to adjust the home’s temperature, allowing users to maintain a comfortable living environment.

+# Fan Control:
+The fan control screen provides an interface for users to adjust fan speed and oscillation settings.
+This allows for personalized airflow control, enhancing comfort in any room.

 # Structure
 /screens: